Acoustic Sounds UHQR

 Two weeks ago, Record Store Day announced the list of special releases for independent record shops on Saturday, April 18.
 The past few years have been mostly underwhelming aside from archival jazz releases, but the 2026 RSD list is easily the best since 2020.
 Sure, there are still needless 7”’s of album tracks, Doors cash grabs, and zoetrope picture discs, though thankfully that’s balanced out by interesting archival projects and reissues of deserving albums that haven’t already been reissued to death.
 Without further ado, here’s our guide to some Record Store Day 2026 releases worth seeking out.

 Various releases from Resonance Records, Elemental Music, and Time Traveller: Jazz listeners, you might as well mail your wallet to reissue producer Zev Feldman, who’s prepared a whole slate of archival releases across three labels.
 From Resonance, there are releases of Joe Henderson (quartet, February 1978, 3LP set), Ahmad Jamal (trio, March 1976, 2LP set), Yusef Lateef (quartet, June 1975, 3LP set), and Mal Waldron (trio and quartet, August 1979) live at Joe Segal’s Jazz Showcase in Chicago.
-All of these releases were cut (most of them also mastered/prepared) by Matthew Lutthans at The Mastering Lab, pressed at Le Vinylist in Quebec, and packaged with the usual extensive liner notes and interviews.
+All of these releases were transferred and cut by Matthew Lutthans at The Mastering Lab (though others handled the restoration and mastering steps in between—George Klabin and John Koenig get the mastering credit on the Henderson record), pressed at Le Vinylist in Quebec, and packaged with the usual extensive liner notes and interviews.
 The Henderson and Jamal are each limited to 2000 copies, the Lateef and Waldron titles limited to 1800 copies.

 Feldman’s Time Traveller imprint also has two titles this RSD.
 Bassist Buster Williams’ 1975 album Pinnacle, touted as “a masterful blend of spiritual jazz, post-bop, and early fusion,” will be reissued on all-analog vinyl for the first time since it’s original release.
 Cut by Matthew Lutthans, pressed at Optimal, housed in a Stoughton tip-on jacket, and featuring a new liner notes insert, this Pinnacle reissue is limited to 1500 copies.
 Additionally, Roy Hargrove’s quintet performance at the 2000 Bern Jazz Festival gets its first official release, restored and mastered by Lutthans, with an extensive booklet.
 This single LP is limited to 2200 copies.